-- you have had, or think you might've had a panic attack
+- You have had, or think you may have had a panic attack

 What's a panic attack?

 When someone panics, they experience an intense rush of fear or anxiety, which often leads to physical symptoms, such as shortness of breath or a racing heart.

 If a person doesn’t realise these physical symptoms are a result of their anxiety, they can become even more anxious because they’re not sure what’s going on.
 The increase in their anxiety level causes their symptoms to get more intense, which leads them to feel even more anxious, causing their symptoms to get even more intense….. and so on.
 When this happens to a person, it’s known as entering into a ‘cycle of panic’, otherwise known as a panic attack.

 What are some panic attack symptoms?

 Panic attacks are not at all fun.
 People having panic attacks often experience the following symptoms: